Common Remora

 A Clingy Fish

-Few other fish could boast of a head that doubles as a suction cup.
-There are eight species of remora (all in the family Echeneidae), that live in tropical open-ocean waters — however, they have been found in temperate waters too, brought along by the larger animals they've suctioned to.
-And 'suctioned' is the right word.
+There are eight species of remora that live in tropical, open oceans around the world.
+However, these sleek-bodied fish have also been found in temperate waters, ferried along by the larger animals onto which they suction.
+And “suction” is the right word.
 The flat, ovular disk on a remora’s head was once its front dorsal fin.
 Made out of a flexible membrane, this sucker has slat-like structures that can open and close to create suction, allowing it to adhere to flat surfaces.
-If the ride gets rough, the remora can increase its suction by sliding back and if it feels like it's reached its stop, it can slide forward to release — a remora will also often reposition itself on its host's body if it feels unsafe.
+If the ride gets rough, the remora can increase its suction by sliding backwards and if it feels it's reached its stop, and wishes to disembark, it can slide forwards to release itself — a remora will also reposition itself on its host's body, like moving to a better seat on a bus.

 Friend or Parasite?

-Size // Medium
+• Size // Medium

 Length // Common remora grows up to 86 cm (34 in), other species from 30 to 110 cm (12 - 43 in)